neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 # Conclusions and Future work

-Part of the members that joined our project was a member of the team which implements and develops the htsget protocol for bioinformatics in Rust from the University of Melbourne (Center for Cancer Research).
+Some of the collaborators that joined our project were also members of the team developing the htsget protocol for bioinformatics in Rust from the University of Melbourne (Center for Cancer Research).
-This in person collaboration helped on identifying the needs and closely work together on developing the sda-download and htsget server on meeting those needs and moving towards achieving the project goal.
+This in person collaboration helped identifying the needs to achieve the project goal, and to closely work together on developing the sda-download and htsget server to meet those needs.

 The project was focused on improving the data access part of the sensitive data archive infrastructure.
 The existing process of data access was cumbersome: user receiving the whole file even when only a small part of it was needed.
 To address this, the htsget-rs was extended to support access to encrypted data and it is planned to extend it further by implementing the crypt4gh and enabling support for crypt4gh edit lists.
-The sda-download service was also extended to support re-encryption of requested files and we aim to implement as well the authentication of requests/tickets so that the sda-download service can trust that a request came from the htsget-rs service as well as removing unnecessary bytes from the file.
+The sda-download service was also extended to support re-encryption of requested files and we further aim to implement authentication of requests/tickets.
+This will allow the sda-download service to fully trust that a request comes from the htsget-rs service, as well as removing unnecessary bytes from the file.
 We also aim for a showcase where an encrypted file will be read over the htsget protocol.

-Furthermore, there are two more focus areas for future development.
-First, we plan to implement random access of file in sda-download service and second, we aim to extend the sda-cli to generate a key and send the public part when making a request to htsget.
+Furthermore, there are two additional focus areas for future development.
+First, we plan to implement random access of files in sda-download service.
+Secondly, we aim to extend the sda-cli to automate the key genaration for communication with htsget, by automatically generate a key and send the public part to htsget.

 # GitHub repositories